 The mid-session examination tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
 Questions may be drawn from any course material up to the end of week 4 (topics include up to power flow analysis).
 It may contain questions requiring some (not extensive) knowledge of laboratory material, and will definitely contain numerical and analytical questions.
 Marks will be assigned according to the correctness of the responses.
-The test is of 75-minute duration, closed-book, held during Week 5 Wednesday 18-20 hrs, AinswthG03.
+The test is of 75-minute duration, closed-book, held during Week 6 Friday 3-5 pm, Keith Burrows Th.
 This assessment provides 20% contribution towards your course.